masonium/cl-autodiff/README.md

 5. [TODO](#todo)

 <h2 id="whatis">1.
 What is cl-autodiff?</h2>
 cl-autodiff is a library for automatic differentiation of mathematical functions.
 [Automatic Differentiation](http://www.autodiff.org) is a technique whereby derivatives of function are computed to machine precision, without the need for programming the derivative explicitly and without resorting to numerical approximation.
 It is licensed using the LLGPL, which should be included with a copy of this distribution.
+If you find a use for cl-autodiff, be sure to let me know.

 <h2 id="install">2.
 Installation</h2>
 cl-autodiff is installable via ASDF.
 Simply make a symbolic link to cl-autodiff.asd in your ASDF directory, and use `(asdf:oos 'asdf:load-op :cl-autodiff)` to compile and load the program.
 Alternatively, if you use clbuild, you can add cl-autodiff to your wnpp-projects file.
-The repo is located at:
+The repo is located
+at:

 http://github.com/masonium/cl-autodiff.git

 <h2 id="usage">3.
 Usage</h2>

-Simply put, use DEFINE-WITH-DERIVATIVES as you would defun, to define mathematical functions.
+Simply put, use `DEFINE-WITH-DERIVATIVES` as you would `DEFUN` to define mathematical functions.

 For instance, `p(x) = 3*x^2 - 2*x + 1`.